 Every Alleghenian completes a Senior Project in his or her major field—a significant piece of original research, designed by the student under the guidance of a faculty advisor, that demonstrates to employers and graduate schools the ability to complete a major assignment, to work independently, to analyze and synthesize information, and to write and speak persuasively.

-Modern languages projects take two semesters: during the first, students write and defend a project proposal; in the second, they research, write, and defend orally the project itself.
-Many modern languages students pursue interests in other fields, choosing interdisciplinary or double majors and writing some of Allegheny’s most fascinating Senior Projects, such as:
+Language projects take two semesters: during the first, students write and defend a project proposal; in the second, they research, write, and defend orally the project itself.
+Many language students pursue interests in other fields, choosing interdisciplinary or double majors and writing some of Allegheny’s most fascinating Senior Projects, such as:

 Senior Projects that recently earned department honors: